Protect Children in Divorce in Arizona

 First, attempt to avoid litigation with a friendly alternative.
-For many, mediation or using a collaborative approach will drastically decrease the level of contention surrounding the divorce proceedings and, therefore, will significantly reduce the degree of contention that your children are exposed to.
+For many, divorce mediation or using a collaborative approach will drastically decrease the level of contention surrounding the divorce proceedings and, therefore, will significantly reduce the degree of contention that your children are exposed to and protect children in divorce in Arizona.
 It can also make the process faster, which helps decrease the time your kids spend exposed to uncertainty.

 Second, do your best to insulate your kids from any divorce drama.
 The children are going to need to adjust to living in two separate households during this time.
 When they are spending time with you, focus on having fun together.
 Do the activities they love.
 Avoid dwelling on your divorce or picking at them for details about what they do when they’re with your ex.
 Avoid fighting in front of your children and never use them to send or receive messages from your ex.
 Don’t speak badly about your ex to your kids, as it will only put a massive amount of stress on them, which will decrease their ability to deal with the coming changes.